 The Federal Council has initiated the process to adopt binding climate reporting requirements for large Swiss companies.
 What do you need to know, and how do you prepare?

-Christophe Bourgoin Partner, Investor Reporting and Sustainability Platform Leader, PwC Switzerland 20 Aug 2021
+Christophe Bourgoin Partner, Finance Transformation Platform Leader and Sustainability Platform Leader, PwC Switzerland 20 Aug 2021

 On 18.
 August 2021 the Swiss Federal Council decided on the parameters for future mandatory climate reporting by large Swiss companies.
 The Federal Department of Finance (FDF) has been commissioned to prepare for implementation of the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) for Swiss companies.
 Here is a summary of the key points: